 Transfer Credit Requirements

 The number of credits you can transfer depends on the degree you're pursuing.
+For prior-year transfer credit requirements, students should refer to the applicable catalog for their degree or certificate program.
+Find previous years' catalogs.

 You can transfer up to 45 credits toward your associate's degree at UMUC.
 We accept transfer credits based on your military education, training, and experience.